-Interior basement waterproofing may be necessary as a part of a complex solution for the external waterproofing or there are several technical solutions that allow interior waterproofing systems to work as independent solution when external waterproofing is not required.
+Interior basement waterproofing may be necessary as part of a complex solution for the external waterproofing.
+Or, you may need to do interior waterproofing in Mississauga for one of many other technical reasons.
 Interior waterproofing typically includes the following:

 - Damp proofing

 - Injection into the structure of the foundation wall to convert it to waterproof material

 Determining Moisture Levels